MNecati/Car-Pygame-application-using-Q-learning-Markov-Decision-Process-Dockerized-/README.md

   - [Download VcXsrv for Windows](https://sourceforge.net/projects/vcxsrv/)

-  - After downloading, run the application to set it up.
+  - After downloading, run the VcXsrv to set it up.

 ### Steps: